-The Falcon boards use generic +3.3V serial ports, however to connect to certain manufacturers’ devices, it is necessary to use external interface boards.
-On the current Falcon 1 and 2 Rev 1.0 boards, external interfaces are required for SBUS receievers, FrSky S-PORT telemetry and Minim/Micro Minim OSD.
+The Falcon boards use generic +3.3V serial ports.
+However, to connect to certain radio controlled manufacturers’ devices it is necessary to use external interface boards.
+On the current Falcon 1, 2 and 3 Rev 1.0 boards, external interfaces may be required for SBUS receievers, FrSky S-PORT telemetry and Minim/Micro Minim OSD.

 The SBUS standard reverses the polarity of a standard serial port signal.
 The Falcon Rev 1.0 boards therefore require a special, external, +3.3V compatible SBUS inverter circuit shown below: